Slip And Fall Negligence Vs Premises Liability Negligence: Which Is Better For You?

 Slip and fall negligence is a legal concept that is used to determine who is liable for any damages or injuries that result from the dangerous conditions of a property.
 In order for someone to be held liable for a slip and fall accident, negligence must be proven.
 This means that the property owner or occupier must have failed to exercise reasonable care when it comes to maintaining their property in a safe manner.
 For example, a property owner who fails to clear slippery ice or snow from their property may be considered negligent if someone slips and falls as a result.

-Read More: How Much Is A Slip And Fall Lawsuit?
+Read More: How Much Does Kmart Pay For A Slip And Fall?

 What is Premises Liability Negligence?